Here’s where all the information on the internet is stored:

 So when you decide to search for something online, these protocols help you reach your destination.
 They allow you to find the appropriate data from the right data center.

-The Role of Data Centers in Internet Data Storage
+What Is the Role of Data Centers in Internet Data Storage?

 A data center is an extensive grouped network of servers that contain large capacity hard drives.

 Data centers are the source of almost all data on the internet.
 Their servers contain numerous pieces of information that we access daily.